Planning for an Azure File Sync (preview) deployment

 A cloud endpoint is an Azure file share that is part of a sync group.
 The entire Azure file share syncs, and an Azure file share can be a member of only one cloud endpoint.
 Therefore, an Azure file share can be a member of only one sync group.
 If you add an Azure file share that has an existing set of files as a cloud endpoint to a sync group, the existing files are merged with any other files that are already on other endpoints in the sync group.

 Azure File Sync supports making changes to the Azure file share directly.
 However, any changes made on the Azure file share first need to be discovered by an Azure File Sync change detection job.
 A change detection job is initiated for a cloud endpoint only once every 24 hours.
+In addition, changes made to an Azure file share over the REST protocol will not update the SMB last modified time and will not be seen as a change by sync.
 For more information, see Azure Files frequently asked questions.

 Cloud tiering is not supported for server endpoints on the Windows system volumes.